cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology.rst

 It also remains quiet, which is a major selling point [卖点] of the MacBook Pro — though the thicker, louder Core i9 laptops from other manufacturers do offer much greater performance.

+BASIC (an acronym for Beginner's All-purpose Symbolic Instruction Code) is a family of general-purpose, high-level programming languages whose design philosophy emphasizes ease of use.